 The Greeks and Romans used this plant to encourage chastity and thought of it as capable of warding off evil.
 Medieval monks were said to use the dried berries in their food to reduce sexual desire.
 As a result, it was also referred to as “monks’ pepper.”

-Although Hippocrates used chaste tree for injuries and inflammation, several centuries later Dioscorides recommended it specifically for inflammation of the womb and also used it to encourage milk flow shortly after birth.
+Hippocrates used chaste tree for injuries and inflammation.
+However, several centuries later, Dioscorides recommended it specifically for inflammation of the womb and also used it to encourage milk flow shortly after birth.

-Oddly, the conditions for which it is most commonly recommended, premenstrual syndrome (PMS) and peri- or postmenopausal symptoms such as hot flashes, are associated with completely different hormone imbalances.
+Oddly, the conditions for which it is most commonly recommended, premenstrual syndrome (PMS) and peri- or postmenopausal symptoms such as hot flashes, are associated with completely different hormonal imbalances.

-Two authors publishing the results of a survey of medical herbalists were led by this observation to suggest that chaste tree should be considered an adaptogen, possibly affecting the pituitary gland.
+Two authors publishing the results of a survey of medical herbalists were led by this observation to suggest that chaste tree may be an adaptogen, possibly affecting the pituitary gland.

 Usually the dried berries are the part of the plant used.
 In some Mediterranean countries, leaves and flowering tops are also harvested and dried for use.

 No one constituent of chaste tree has been isolated as responsible for its medicinal effects.